mythril-forge/homebrew-classes/docs/homebrew/druid/twilight.md

 In addition, you have advantage on death saving throws.

-> ##### The Ethereal Plane
-> The Ethereal Plane is a misty, fog-bound dimension.
-Its “shores,” called the Border Ethereal, overlap the Material Plane and the Inner Planes, so that every location on those planes has a corresponding location on the Ethereal Plane.
-Visibility in the Border Ethereal is limited to 60 feet The plane’s depths comprise a region of swirling mist and fog called the Deep Ethereal where visibility is limited to 30 feet.
->
-> Characters can use the 7th-level *etherealness* spell to enter the Border Ethereal.
-The 7th-level *plane shift* spell allows transport to the Border Ethereal or the Deep Ethereal, but unless the intended destination is a specific location or a teleportation circle, the point of arrival could be anywhere on the plane.
->
-> ###### Border Ethereal
-> From the Border Ethereal, a traveler can see into whatever plane it overlaps, but that plane appears muted and indistinct, its colors blurring into each other and its edges turning fuzzy.
-Ethereal denizens watch the plane as though peering through distorted and frosted glass, and can’t see anything beyond 60 feet into the other plane.
-Conversely, the Ethereal Plane is usually invisible to those on the overlapped planes, except with the aid of magic.
->
-> Normally, creatures in the Border Ethereal can’t attack creatures on the overlapped plane, and vice versa.
-A traveler on the Ethereal Plane is invisible and utterly silent to someone on the overlapped plane, and solid objects on the overlapped plane don’t hamper the movement of a creature in the Border Ethereal.
-The exceptions are certain magical effects (including anything made of magical force) and living beings.
-This makes the Ethereal Plane ideal for reconnaissance, spying on opponents, and moving around without being detected.
-The Ethereal Plane also disobeys the laws of gravity; a creature there can move up and down as easily as walking.
->
-> ###### Deep Ethereal
-> To reach the Deep Ethereal, one needs a 7th-level *plane shift* spell or arrive by means of a magical portal.
-Visitors to the Deep Ethereal are engulfed by rolling mist.
-Scattered throughout the plane are curtains of vaporous color, and passing through a curtain leads a traveler to a region of the Border Ethereal connected to a specific Inner Plane, the Material Plane, the Feywild, or the Shadowfell.
-The color of the curtain indicates the plane whose Border Ethereal the curtain conceals.
->
-> Traveling through the Deep Ethereal to journey from one plane to another is unlike physical travel.
-Distance is meaningless, so although travelers feel as if they can move by a simple act of will, it's impossible to measure speed and hard to track the passage of time.
-A trip between planes through the Deep Ethereal takes 1d10 x 10 hours, regardless of the origin and destination.
-In combat, however, creatures are considered to move at their normal speeds.

 ## Paths of the Dead
 You have attuned to the planes of life and death, and can quickly switch between those planes.